-Employers in rural and regional parts of Australia can recruit workers from nine Pacific island countries and Timor-Leste for unskilled or low-skilled roles through the Seasonal Worker Programme (SWP) for up to nine months.
+Employers in rural and regional parts of Australia can recruit workers from 9 Pacific island countries and Timor-Leste for unskilled or low-skilled roles through the Seasonal Worker Programme (SWP) for up to 9 months.

-Through the Pacific Labour Scheme (PLS), Australian rural and regional employers can recruit workers from nine Pacific island countries and Timor-Leste for low-skilled and semi-skilled roles for between one and three years.
+Through the PLS, Australian rural and regional employers can recruit workers from 9 Pacific island countries and Timor-Leste for low-skilled and semi-skilled roles for between one and 3 years.
 Read more about the PLS in the policy handbook below.

 All workers participating in Pacific labour mobility initiatives are protected by the same workplace and health and safety laws as Australian workers.